-Our trust board is made up of nine trustees.
-There are currently vacancies for those with a finance and / or audit and risk background.
+Our trust board is made up of eleven trustees and there are currently two vacancies for those with a finance and / or audit and risk background.

-The induction of members, trustees and the local tier of governance is led and overseen by the head of governance who has produced an induction and training plan.
+The induction of members, trustees and the local tier of governance is led and overseen by the head of governance.